bruvellu/terebratalia-wnts/wnt.md

 *wnt2*, *wnt5*, and *wnt8* are commonly expressed anteriorly with *fz5/8* or *fz4*; *wnt1* and *wnt7* at the head--trunk boundary with *fz4* and *fz9/10*; and *wnt1*, *wnt4*, and *wnt6* at the posterior end with *fz9/10* or without Frizzled expression ({@fig:summary}A and {!@fig:comparative}B).
 Indicating that there are certain combinations present in the last common ancestor which have remained conserved to this day.

-However, the expression of Wnt genes across bilaterians is more variable than that of Frizzled genes.
+In general, however, the spatiotemporal expression of Wnt ligands is more variable than that of Frizzled receptors among bilaterians.
+Most metazoans exhibit transcripts for ligands, receptors, and antagonists deposited maternally in the egg (@tbl:maternal).
+The maternal load of Frizzled transcripts is less variable (@tbl:maternal).
+Almost every investigated species show *fz1/2/7* expression in the egg, a trait highly-conserved across metazoans [@Bastin2015-oz].
+This suggests that the function of *fz1/2/7* in early development may be essential and have thus remained conserved.
+The composition of maternal Wnt ligands, however, varies considerably, even within brachiopod species.
+The greater variability of maternal Wnt ligands, on the other hand, suggests the opposite.
+That different Wnt ligands may have a redundant function and can be exchanged during evolution as long as they are capable of activating the pathway.
+For this early axial polarity role, if there’s a code, it’s agnostic to the Wnt ligand at least in evolutionary terms.

-Their spatial arrangement along the anteroposterior axis differs between metazoans.
+The same principle occurs for the spatial arrangement along the anteroposterior axis differs between metazoans.
-*wnt11*, for example, is expressed at the brachiopod posterior end but at the hemichordate anterior end in entirely different receptor contexts ({@fig:comparative}A).
+*wnt11*, for example, is expressed at the brachiopod posterior end but at the hemichordate anterior end in different receptor contexts ({@fig:comparative}A).
 Our expression data also indicates that differences in the receptor context for specific ligands may be involved in the evolution of the mantle lobe, an evolutionary novelty of brachiopods.

 Tissues anterior and posterior of the apical--mantle boundary have distinct morphogenetic outcomes ({@fig:summary}B).
 While the anterior tissues show an increased cell proliferation [@Martin-Duran2016-qa], the posterior tissues undergo a dramatic elongation to form the mantle lobe [@Stricker1985-gz].
 Interestingly, both regions show prominent *wnt5* expression, but different receptor contexts (*fz4* and *fz1/2/7*, respectively) ({@fig:doubles} and {@fig:summary}A).